The Real Junk Food Project

-The Real Junk Food Project (TRJFP) is an organisation that uses food that would otherwise have been discarded from supermarkets, restaurants, and other independent food suppliers to produce meals that are sold in its cafes and other food outlets.
+The Real Junk Food Project (TRJFP) is a British organisation that uses food that would otherwise have been discarded from supermarkets, restaurants, and other independent food suppliers to produce meals that are sold in its cafes and other food outlets.
 TRJFP aims to raise awareness of the huge amount of food waste in the food system.
 A pay what you want approach aims to make its food accessible to everyone.
 The project was founded by Adam Smith in Leeds in 2013.

 It originally included food that had past its use-by-date, but since 2017 it has said it no longer does so in preparing meals for the public.

 Cafes

 The first Real Junk Food Project cafe was started in Armley, Leeds, in December 2013 by Sam Joseph, Conor Walsh and Adam Smith.
 Since its opening, this cafe has fed over 10,000 people using over 20 tonnes of unwanted food.

 The Project now has a network of cafes, which are staffed by volunteers.
 As of 2015 there were more than 100 throughout the UK, including in Bristol, Brighton and Hove and Manchester.